XiaomiFirmwareUpdater/xmfirmwareupdater.github.io/pages/miui/full/dandelion.md

 ---
-title: Redmi 9A/9AT (dandelion) MIUI Downloads
+title: Redmi 9A/9AT/9i/9A Sport (dandelion) MIUI Downloads
 layout: download
-name: Redmi 9A/9AT
+name: Redmi 9A/9AT/9i/9A Sport
 codename: dandelion
 permalink: /archive/miui/dandelion/
 ---